 Except as otherwise required by law, the Series A and Series B Preferred Stock have no voting rights.
 However, as long as any shares of Series A and Series B Preferred Stock are outstanding, we shall not, without the affirmative vote of the holders of a majority of the then outstanding shares of the Series A and Series B Preferred Stock, (a) alter or change adversely the powers, preferences or rights given to the Series A or Series B Preferred Stock or alter or amend the Certificate of Designation, (b) amend its articles of incorporation or other charter documents in any manner that adversely affects any rights of the holders of Series A and Series B Preferred Stock, (c) increase the number of authorized shares of Series A and Series B Preferred Stock, or (d) enter into any agreement with respect to any of the foregoing.
-Upon any liquidation, dissolution or winding-up by us, whether voluntary or involuntary that is not a Fundamental Transaction (as defined in the Certificate of Designations), the holders of Series A and Series B Preferred Stock then held by such holder, multiplied by the Original Issue Price; and (ii) the amount that would be payable to such holder in the Liquidation (as defined in the Certificate of Designations) in respect of Common Stock issuable upon conversion of such shares of Series A and Series B Preferred Stock were converted into Common Stock immediately prior to the Liquidation.
+Upon any liquidation, dissolution or winding-up by us, whether voluntary or involuntary that is not a Fundamental Transaction (as defined in the Certificate of Designations), the holders of Series A and Series B Preferred Stock shall be entitled to receive out of the assets, the greater of (i) the product of the number of shares of Series A and Series B Preferred Stock then held by such holder, multiplied by the Original Issue Price; and (ii) the amount that would be payable to such holder in the Liquidation (as defined in the Certificate of Designations) in respect of Common Stock issuable upon conversion of such shares of Series A and Series B Preferred Stock is all outstanding shares of Series A and Series B Preferred Stock were converted into Common Stock immediately prior to the Liquidation.
 The Series A and Series B Preferred Stock is classified as permanent equity.
-Each of the series A and Series B Preferred Stock is also be redemption rights to the extent we have funds legally available therefor, at any time after the fifth anniversary of the original issue date of the applicable Series A and Series B Preferred Stock.
-We have the right to redeem all or any portion of the outstanding shares of Series A and Series B Preferred Stock at the original issue price by providing at least seventy five (75) days written notice of such redemption to all holders of Series A and Series B Convertible Preferr
+Each of the Series A and Series B Preferred Stock have redemption rights to the extent we have funds legally available therefor, at any time after the fifth anniversary of the original issue date of the applicable Series A and Series B Preferred Stock.
+We have the right to redeem all or any portion of the outstanding shares of